urmeo/Psychometric/README.md

 A bilingual (English / French) web app for administering five standardized psychometric instruments with automated scoring, clinical interpretation, and CSV/PDF export.
 Fully offline, fully private.

+> **Disclaimer:** results are produced by a screening tool for research and educational use.
+They are not a clinical diagnosis; interpretation and any clinical decision require a qualified healthcare professional.

 ## Instruments

 | Test | Items | Measures | Subscales | Score Range |